akhikhl/gretty/README.md

 "stopPort" defines TCP-port used by gretty-plugin to communicate between jettyStart(War) and jettyStop tasks.

-"contextPath" defines context path for the web-application (defaults to project name).
+"contextPath" defines context path for the web-application (defaults to project name). "contextPath" affects only jettyRun[War], jettyStart[War] tasks.
+If you assemble WAR file and deploy it to some other servlet container, you'll have to define context path by means of that container.

 "initParameter" defines web-application initialization parameter.
 It has the same meaning/effect, as /web-app/servlet/init-param element in "web.xml".
 You can specify more than one initParameter.

 "realm" defines security realm for the given web-application.
-See more information in [Security Realms](#security-realms) chapter.
+See more information in chapter [Security Realms](#security-realms).

 "realmConfigFile" defines properties file, containing security realm properties.
-See more information in [Security Realms](#security-realms) chapter.
+See more information in chapter [Security Realms](#security-realms).

 "onStart" defines closure to be called just before jetty is started.

 "onStop" defines closure to be called just after jetty is stopped.

 "overlay" defines another project as WAR overlay source.
-You can specify more than one overlay.

-##WAR Overlays

-Overlay property "understands" only gradle projects (not maven artifacts) as an input.
-Overlay has the following effect:

-1. Runtime classpath of overlay projects is added to the current project, when performing jettyRun and jettyStart.
-   Classpath of the current project has priority.

-2. Overlay projects are added (overlayed) to the current project, when assembling WAR file.
-The files of the current project have priority over overlay files, this allows to effectively customize web-application.
+See more information in chapter [WAR Overlays](#war-overlays).

 ##Security realms

-"realm" defines security realm for the given web-application.
+"realm" property defines security realm for the given web-application.
 When defined, it must match /web-app/login-config/realm-name element in "web.xml".

-"realmConfigFile" defines relative (to web-application root) path to the properties file, containing properties for HashLoginService.
+"realmConfigFile" property defines relative (to web-application root) path to the properties file, containing properties for HashLoginService.
 See more information at http://wiki.eclipse.org/Jetty/Tutorial/Realms.

 "realm" and "realmConfigFile" affect only jettyRun[War], jettyStart[War] tasks.
-If you assemble WAR file and deploy it to some other servlet container, you'll have to define security realms with the help of that container.
+If you assemble WAR file and deploy it to some other servlet container, you'll have to define security realms by means of that container.

 gretty sources contain example program "securityRealm" ( https://github.com/akhikhl/gretty/tree/master/examples/securityRealm ),
 which shows minimal working realm configuration.

+##WAR Overlays

+"overlay" property "understands" only gradle projects (not maven artifacts) as an input. "overlay" has the following effects:

+1. When performing jettyRun and jettyStart, runtime classpath of overlay projects is added to the current project.
+   Classpath of the current project has priority.

+2. When assembling WAR file, overlay projects are added (overlayed) to the current project.
+The files of the current project have priority over overlay files, this allows to effectively customize web-application.

+You can specify more than one overlay.

 ##Copyright and License